-One of the most important features in the Ring app is also one of the most buggy and inconsistent.
+One of the most important features in the Ring application is also one of the most buggy and inconsistent.
 How are you supposed to make the most of your smart devices when you can’t get them connected to the internet in the first place?

-The easiest way to force an update to the Device Health section of the Ring app and see your Wi-Fi strength is to trigger an event.
+The easiest way to force an update to the Device Health section of the Ring application and see your Wi-Fi strength is to trigger an event.
 You can also try switching into live you to force an update.
 You can also use a third-party Wi-Fi strength detector including the ones already built into your smartphone, laptop, or even a physical Wi-Fi strength meter.

-We got some tips and tricks for forcing an update on your Ring Device Health and checking the strength of your Wi-Fi network even when Ring doesn’t want to work.
+We got some tips and tricks for forcing an update on your Ring Device Health tile and checking the strength of your Wi-Fi network even when Ring doesn’t want to work.

 What is Ring Device Health?

 Ring’s Device Health section covers everything from the current battery level to the strength of the Wi-Fi network that your Ring device can access.
-Device Health also covers a variety of other essential troubleshooting stats for your Ring device:
+Device Health Report also covers a variety of other essential troubleshooting stats for your Ring device:

 Ring Device Health has been programmed to update every time an event is triggered.
 However, Device Health has never worked quite as well as it should and there are often bugs with this section of the Ring app.